 In 1781, Christiaan Brand received an empty piece of land, and during 1785, he and his family officially became the first residents on the farm, De Melkbosch.
 The walls were built with local stone and then plastered with a mixture of cow manure, sand, and hay which are all indicative of buildings from this era.
 It’s recorded that Christiaan Brand caught whales during the late 1700s, and evidence of this is the presence of whale bones, which were built into the walls of the Damhuis.
 Although it’s hard to determine the exact age of the Damhuis, evidence suggests that it was made in the 1700s.

-The angular architecture of the original buildings, which was typical of that early period before Cape gables, became a popular form of Cape architecture.
+The angular architecture of the original buildings, typical of that early period before Cape gables, became a popular form of Cape architecture.

 More about the Brand family

 Christiaan Pieter Brand was born in the Cape in 1734.
 As a young man, he joined the Cape Citizen Corps and worked his way up from Sergeant to Captain.
-During this time, he purchased property in central Cape Town between the Castle and the Salt River in Papendorf (this is known as Woodstock today).
+During this time, he purchased a property in central Cape Town between the Castle and the Salt River in Papendorf (known as Woodstock today).

 According to the marriage register, he married Gesina Maria Verwey, and together they had ten children.

 Between 1785 and 1814, Brand built a homestead, a boathouse, a lime oven and a Visschuur (a fish barn that became the current Damhuis).
-They made a living from their “kotterskuit” (a cutter, which is a small single-masted boat, fore-and-aft rigged), the Nederland-Afrika by harvesting fish from the sea and seashells from the beach.
-The fish were salted and dried in the present Damhuis, and the shells were processed into lime in the oven, which was situated on the beach.
-Later Brand also planted mielies and kept cattle.
+They made a living from their “kotterskuit” (a cutter, which is a small single-masted boat, fore-and-aft rigged), the Nederland-Afrika, by harvesting fish from the sea and seashells from the beach.
+The fish were salted and dried in the present Damhuis, and the shells were processed into lime in the oven, which was situated on the coast.
+Later, Brand also planted mielies and kept cattle.

 The Battle of Blaauwberg